Murrx/SSO-SAML-PHP/djangomodule/README.md

-#Documentation configuration Django authentication provider
+#Django auth provider SimpleSamlPhp

-This module is a php extension for SimpleSamlPhp.
+This module is a php extension for SimpleSamlPhp = SSP.
 With this module you will be able to use the Django authentication mechanism as backend for a SSP Identiy Provider.

 Documentation source for creating extensions see [the documentation](https://simplesamlphp.org/docs/1.11/simplesamlphp-customauth)

 ##Instructions
-1. Go to your root of the SimpleSamlPhp = SSP installation
+1. Go to your root of the SSP installation

 ```shell
 cd modules